opensafely/documentation/docs/contracts-intro.md

     You do not need to understand how to write a dataset definition to follow the rest of this page.

-**Data tables in OpenSAFELY backends must relate to an OpenSAFELY Contract.** Researchers then have guarantees that data from different data providers can be accessed and interpreted in a consistent way.
+**Data tables in OpenSAFELY backends are always related to an OpenSAFELY Contract.** Researchers then have guarantees that data from different data providers can be accessed and interpreted in a consistent way.